Mortgage Qualification After Bankruptcy: Rules, Timelines, & Information

 People file for bankruptcy for a variety of reasons both personal and business.
 Although there are many rules regarding bankruptcy and home buying it is still possible to purchase a new home if you have filed for or gone through bankruptcy in the past.
-We discussed the topic with some of our licensed loan originators in Grand Rapids & Brighton, MI to find out how bankruptcy affects mortgage qualification.
+We discussed the topic with some of our licensed Loan Officers to find out how bankruptcy affects mortgage qualification.

 The first thing to understand is that there are different types of bankruptcy that individuals can file.
 The two types of bankruptcy that we will discuss today for the purposes of mortgage qualification are Chapter 7 & 13.